-Due to this, the most important prerequisite for a successful qualitative analysis is to determine all diffraction peaks (and also the background curve!) in the raw (profile) data as accurately as possible.
+This analysis is based on the Bragg peaks (positions and intensities) found in your sample's powder diffraction pattern.
+Hence, the most important prerequisite for a successful application of this method is to first determine all diffraction peaks (and also the background curve!) in the raw (profile) data as accurately as possible.

 The quality of your analysis strongly depends on the quality of the peak data that are derived from your initial raw data: On the one hand, it is important not to miss any peaks, to identify all (even minor) phases in the sample.
 On the other hand, any surplus peaks might bring up wrong phases ("false positives") to the top of the candidate list.

 As a guide, you can use the diffraction profile calculated from the experimental peak data as well as the background: It should be in reasonable agreement with the experimental diffraction pattern/profile throughout the whole pattern.
-You may want to display the difference plot in the pattern graphics in order to check for remaining differences between experimental and calculated diffraction data.
+You may want to display the difference plot in the pattern graphics to check for remaining differences between experimental and calculated diffraction data.